alex-bellon/wikipedia/README.md

 - [The Letters of Utrecht](https://en.wikipedia.org/wiki/The_Letters_of_Utrecht) - form an endless poem in the stones of a street in the center of the Dutch city of Utrecht.

 ### Food
+- [Butter mountain](https://en.wikipedia.org/wiki/Butter_mountain) - a supply surplus of butter produced in the European Economic Community because of government interventionism that began in the 1970s
+- [Government cheese](https://en.wikipedia.org/wiki/Government_cheese) - processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks.
 - [Soldiers (food)](https://en.wikipedia.org/wiki/Soldiers_(food)) - a thin strip of toast; the strips that a slice is cut into are reminiscent of soldiers on parade.
 - [World's longest hot dog](https://en.wikipedia.org/wiki/World's_longest_hot_dog)